I'm A Christian Yoga Teacher: Here's How I Think The Practice Relates To Faith

 - Svadyaya = Self-study

 Upon examination of these ethical standards, they follow closely the teachings of Christ.
 They are simple, moral codes that most would agree would lead us to a better life.
 They make up the first two limbs of the eight-limbed path set forth by Patanjali, author of the Yoga Sutras.
 He was not one of the first writers of yoga but one of the first to put together a codified system of practice.

 Within his Sutras, Patanjali asserts that the practice of yoga consists of eight parts:

 - Asanas: Body postures

 - Pranayama: Breathing exercises and control of prana (chi, or "life force")

 - Samadhi: Union with God.

-But here is where my path diverts slightly from Patanjali's.
+But here is where my path diverges slightly from Patanjali's.
 I believe that complete union with God can only come after one's physical death.
-But still, as a Christian I can practice yoga with a clean conscience, because the main ideas of yoga are not about the nature of God, or how to worship.
+But still, as a Christian I can practice yoga with a clean conscience because the main ideas of yoga are not about the nature of God or how to worship.
 They're simply ideals for living.

-Different people bring in their own ideas, beliefs and teachings and apply them to yoga, which gives every instructor has their own unique flavor.
+Different people bring in their own ideas, beliefs, and teachings and apply them to yoga, which gives each instructor their own unique flavor.
 At my studio, I request that our teachers honor all religious beliefs by keeping their teachings religiously neutral.
 We do not chant to Ganesha (a Hindu god).
 We do not have statues of Buddha, nor do we have Christian symbols displayed.
 I believe that none of these are necessary for a full, rich yoga practice.